Home

 “My disease is getting worse”

-From day to day and week to week, MP patients' symptoms wax and wane in semi-predictable fashion and occur in expected locations.
-Occasionally, however, patients may notice new symptoms occurring in organs not known to be infected.
+Early on the protocol MP patients' symptoms tend to wax and wane in a semi-predictable fashion and occur in expected locations.
+This is particularly true if a regular schedule of dosing is followed.
+However, as a patient's own immune response begins to take hold, predictability become more elusive.
+Patients may even notice new symptoms occurring in organs previously not known to be infected.
 The MP does not and cannot create new inflammation.

 In cases where people have trouble grasping this concept, the biggest hurdle is to get them through the first phase of the treatment when the immunopathology is often strongest.
 If I have any dropouts, they come from this group – the people who can’t intellectually grasp the idea that they need to feel worse before they get better.